Dublin flex their muscles and get the better of old rivals Meath

 Farrell fielded a mixed but not too experimental side with 10 starters from last year’s All-Ireland winning side and in the end it was the experience up front that won the game for them – and would surely have won it by more if the ball had reached them a bit more often.

-Dean Rock top-scored with a decent 1-8, 1-3 from play, whereas Con O’Callaghan and Ciarán Kilkenny weighed in with 0-4 from play each.
+Dean Rock top-scored with a decent 1-8, 1-3 from play, in the process becoming Dublin’s all-time record marksman, passing Jimmy Keaveney’s total of 30-492, whereas Con O’Callaghan and Ciarán Kilkenny weighed in with 0-4 from play each.

-That was partly due to the home side’s lack of precision but that in turn was aggravated by Meath’s doggedness in defence, which turned over the Dublin attack more times than Farrell will be prepared to tolerate in the entire Leinster championship.
+That the forwards didn’t get a better supply was partly due to the home side’s lack of precision but that in turn was aggravated by Meath’s doggedness in defence, which turned over the Dublin attack more times than Farrell will be prepared to tolerate in the entire Leinster championship.

 He gave a debut to Cian Murphy, the Thomas Davis corner back, and starts for Emmet Ó Conghaile and Eric Lowndes, as well as county finalists Paddy Small and Robbie McDaid.